Human papillomavirus infection: E6/E7 proteins

 Sometimes papillomavirus genomes are found integrated into the host genome, and this is especially noticeable with oncogenic HPVs.
 The E6/E7 proteins inactivate two tumor suppressor proteins, p53 (inactivated by E6) and pRb (inactivated by E7).
 The viral oncogenes E6 and E7 are thought to modify the cell cycle so as to retain the differentiating host keratinocyte in a state that is favourable to the amplification of viral genome replication and consequent late gene expression.
-E6, in association with the host E6-associated protein, which has ubiquitin ligase activity, acts to ubiquitinate p53, leading to its proteosomal degradation.
+E6, in association with the host E6-associated protein, which has ubiquitin ligase activity, ubiquitinates p53, leading to its proteosomal degradation.
 E7 (in oncogenic HPVs) acts as the primary transforming protein.
-E7 competes for retinoblastoma protein (pRb) binding, freeing the transcription factor E2F to transactivate its targets, thus pushing the cell cycle forward.
+E7 competes for retinoblastoma protein (pRb) binding, freeing the transcription factor E2F to transactivate its targets; thus, pushing the cell cycle forward.
 All HPV strains can induce transient proliferation, but only strains 16 and 18 can immortalize cell lines in vitro.
 It has also been shown that HPV 16 and 18 cannot immortalize primary rat cells alone; there needs to be activation of the ras oncogene.
 In the upper layers of the host epithelium, the late genes L1 and L2 are transcribed/translated and serve as structural proteins that encapsidate the amplified viral genomes.
-Once the genome is encapsidated, the capsid appears to undergo a redox-dependent assembly/maturation event, which is tied to a natural redox gradient that spans both suprabasal and cornified epithelial tissue layers.
+Once the genome is encapsidated, the capsid appears to undergo a redox-dependent assembly/maturation event, which is tied to a natural redox gradient spanning both suprabasal and cornified epithelial tissue layers.
 This assembly/maturation event stabilizes virions and increases their specific infectivity.
 Virions can then be sloughed off in the dead squames of the host epithelium and the viral lifecycle continues.
 A 2010 study has found that E6 and E7 are involved in beta-catenin nuclear accumulation and activation of Wnt signaling in HPV-induced cancers.

 Latency period

 Once an HPV virion invades a cell, an active infection occurs, and the virus can be transmitted.
-Several months to years may elapse before squamous intraepithelial lesions (SIL) develop and can be clinically detected.
+Several months to years may elapse before squamous intraepithelial lesions (SIL) develop and are clinically detected.
 The time from active infection to clinically detectable disease may make it difficult for epidemiologists to establish which partner was the source of infection.

 Clearance

 Most people clear HPV infections without medical action or consequences.
-The table provides data for high-risk types (i.e., the types found in cancers).
+The table provides data on high-risk types (i.e., the types found in cancers).